zchee/neovim-wiki/Development-tips.md

 ## Debugging

-### Core dump
+### Core dumps

-Core dumps by default are [disabled on Ubuntu](http://stackoverflow.com/a/18368068/152142) and OS X. Run
+Core dumps are [disabled  by default on Ubuntu](http://stackoverflow.com/a/18368068/152142) and OS X. Run

     ulimit -c unlimited